Everyday Eats & Sweets / Recipes

 Instructions

 Slice the tomatoes in half lengthwise and place them in a baking dish.
-(If using smaller varieties — say, 2 inches or less in diameter — you can leave the tomatoes whole.)
+(If using smaller varieties—say, 2 inches or less in diameter—you can leave the tomatoes whole.)

 Add a generous drizzle of oil and a sprinkle of salt and pepper and toss to combine.

 Spread the tomatoes across the baking dish and broil for about 15 minutes until the skins are nicely charred on top and the fruits have started to collapse.
-Remove the tomatoes from the oven and set aside to slightly cool.
+(If using smaller fruits, keep an eye on them to ensure they don’t burn to a crisp.)

 Roasted green tomatoes